- Compared: switch feel The reviewer compares the G502 X switch feel with optical switches used on the Basilisk V3.

 Bottom Line

-Choose the Logitech G502 X Wired if you want a lighter G502 with excellent tracking, strong button access, and ergonomic support.
-Skip it if you need RGB, tunable weights, smaller-hand comfort, or a smoother, quieter scroll wheel.
+Choose the Logitech G502 X Wired for precise tracking, many programmable buttons, and strong ergonomics.
+Skip it if you need RGB, adjustable weights, quiet scrolling, or a smaller-hand fit.

 Compared in Reviews